DataDog/documentation/content/account_management/billing/log_management.md

     {{< img src="account_management/billing/log-events01.png" alt="Log Events" responsive="true">}}

-2. On the [Pipeline page][2], double-click on an index to see the number of log events that were indexed in the past couple days.
+2. On the [Configuration page][2], double-click on an index to see the number of log events that were indexed in the past couple days.

     {{< img src="account_management/billing/log-events02.png" alt="Log Events" responsive="true">}}